KevinWorkman/HappyCoding/tutorials/java/_posts/2017-05-06-processing-in-java.md

 {% include toc.md %}

-At this point you've probably used [Processing](/tutorials/processing) through the Processing editor, which allows you to write Processing code and automatically run it.
+At this point you've probably used [Processing](/tutorials/processing) through the Processing editor, which lets you write Processing code and automatically run it.
 You've also learned how to use [Java libraries](/tutorials/java/libraries), which allow you to use classes and functions written by other people in your Java code.
 This tutorial combines those ideas and shows you how to use Processing as a Java library.

 ## Processing is Java

-So far, we've used Processing through the Processing editor, which allows us to write Processing code that the editor then runs when you press the play button.
+So far, we've used Processing through the Processing editor, which lets us write Processing code that the editor then runs when you press the play button.
 But behind the scenes, when you press the play button, the Processing editor is translating your Processing code into Java code, compiling it, and running it.

 For example, we might write Processing code that looks like this: